Pedro-Beirao/cookie_clicker-bot/README.md

 $ cookiebot.py
 ```

-To see dependecies, license and more, see setup.py
+To see dependecies, refer to setup.py